Thirteenth Sunday in Ordinary Time, Year A

 We can learn much from Jesus’ determination to sacrifice His life in Jerusalem for the salvation of the world.
 Certainly we should see the fruit of this sacrifice and be eternally grateful for it.
 But we should also see it as an invitation to imitate Jesus’ actions.
 In our own lives there are many opportunities we are given to choose a life of selfless sacrifice for the good of others.
 These opportunities come in many forms, but in the end they are always opportunities of love and self-giving.
 Though sacrifice will tempt us to flee in a different direction, if we keep our eyes upon the good fruit of all selfless sacrifice, we will be encouraged to be resolute in our determination of love.

 Reflect, today, upon whatever your “Jerusalem” is.
 What is it that you are invited to sacrifice your life for out of love.
-When you discover what it is, look also on your willingness to embrace this sacrifice for the good of others and strive to imitate the firm determination of our Lord.
+When you discover what it is, look also at your willingness to embrace this sacrifice for the good of others and strive to imitate the firm determination of our Lord.

-Lord, I offer my life to You and accept Your invitation to offer my life for the good of others.
+My determined Lord, I offer my life to You and accept Your invitation to offer my life for the good of others.
 Give me the courage and determination I need to see the value of selfless living and fill me with unwavering love of Your holy will.
 Jesus, I trust in You.

 Being Ready and Willing